 Henri, the Man from Nantes, comes back to his country after a successful stay in the United States, where he was working for Liski, the drug dealer.
 With the fame of being a tough guy ...
 See full summary »

-In Monte Carlo, Theo Wilkins recruits his young protégé Paul Mason - just released from prison - to help him rob the famous casino of $4 million.
+In Monte Carlo, Theo Wilkins (Edward G. Robinson) recruits his young protégé Paul Mason (Rod Steiger), just released from prison, to help him rob the famous casino of four million dollars.
 The plan is straightforward.
 On the night of the Governor's Ball, Theo will create a distraction in the casino by having one of the team collapse requiring urgent medical attention.
-During that time Paul and another member of the crew will get the money from the vault.
+During that time, Paul and another member of the crew will get the money from the vault.
 When the ambulance arrives, the money will leave with the sick man.
-The plan is a good one but not everyone will survive the robbery and no one will get rich from it.Written by
+The plan is a good one, but not everyone will survive the robbery, and no one will get rich from it.Written by

 23 of 24 people found this review helpful.